-You’ll want to consider things like your energy levels, natural work cycles, willpower, habits and what obstacles are getting in the way of using your time wisely.
+You’ll want to consider things like your energy levels, natural work cycles, willpower, habits, and what obstacles are getting in the way of using your time wisely.
 Taking all of that in with one go can feel overwhelming.

-Lucky for you, I’ve sifted through dozens of ‘best of’ lists from all over the web and come up with these top 30 productivity books to help you get a one-up on life:
+Lucky for you, I’ve sifted through dozens of ‘best of’ lists from all over the web and come up with these top 30 productivity books to help you get one-up on life: